 Python @dataclass vs Manual __init__ Boilerplate

 Every Python class that stores data needs an __init__ method to set its attributes.
 Add __repr__ for readable output, __eq__ for meaningful comparisons, and the boilerplate multiplies fast.
-The @dataclass decorator, introduced in Python 3.7 via PEP 557, generates all three automatically from type-annotated fields.
+The @dataclass decorator, introduced in Python 3.7 via PEP 557 (authored by Eric V. Smith), generates all three automatically from type-annotated fields using the variable annotation syntax defined in PEP 526.
 It also offers parameters for ordering, immutability, and memory optimization that would require dozens of additional lines to write by hand.
-This article puts the two approaches side by side at every level of complexity so you can see exactly what the decorator replaces and when the manual approach is still the right choice.
+This Python tutorial puts the two approaches side by side at every level of complexity so you can see exactly what the decorator replaces and when the manual approach is still the right choice.

 The @dataclass decorator is a class decorator.
 Unlike function decorators that wrap a function with a new function, @dataclass inspects the class definition, reads its annotated fields, and adds generated methods directly onto the class.
 The class itself is returned unchanged in structure; it gains new methods without being replaced by a wrapper.
 Understanding @dataclass as a decorator that modifies a class in place connects it to the broader decorator concepts covered throughout this series.